eove/his-api/docs/eove-his-interface.md

 This message must be the first one because it starts high level communication with server.
 If client is able to send such message and receive a positive response it basically validates the bidirectional communication.
+Client should store the communication token when server does not require it yet then provide it later upon reconnections.

+#### Server does not require a token yet

+When HIS connectivity is enabled on EOVE-150 user interface client can connect freely to the server and should store the communication token.

 Client writes: